b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 LIMIT 1
 ```

-Is there a way to get the same result with possible ties using a single-level query?
-No.

 ### Tip #3: What is the name and birthday of the 2nd youngest users?

-Let me clarify by saying its the users who are youngest among those not born on the same day as the youngest users.

 ```sql
 SELECT U.username, U.date_of_birth